sernik-tech/member-images/sernik/README.md

 Refer to "[The Tinkerer's Guide](https://universal-blue.org/tinker/make-your-own/)" on Universal Blue's website to learn how to (<i>properly</i>) customize your image.

+> [!NOTE]
+> Currently, it seems like their documentation is broken for `modules`.
+Refer to their [`modules` repository here](https://github.com/ublue-os/bling/tree/main/modules) to see the documentation and examples for each available module.

 We have an example configuration over under [`recipes/example`](https://github.com/sernik-tech/member-images/tree/live/config/recipes/example) for both Kinoite (KDE Plasma) and Silverblue (GNOME) based customizations/image.

 Our folder/file structure is built like this (exclusing `example` since that's *slightly* different, and the focus here is user-built images):